wesley-fly/wtkrtc-sdk-api/README.md

 ##Note:
 1. Sorry for my zero C++  skill, the code also need more test.
-2. Also will improve the SDK API according my VoIP.

 ###Linux platform:
 1. Get the WebRTC source code, please refer webrtc.org, or